CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 2.Ti=Commencement

-2.sec=The Employment will commence on date specified in Item 7 of the Schedule (“Commencement Date”).
+2.sec=The Employment will commence on date specified in Item 7 of the Schedule ("Commencement Date").

 3.Ti=Term of Employment